Stektpotet/MoVR/README.md

 | Trackpad (buttonpress)    | Start/Stop Recording |
 | Trigger                   | Grab Object          |
 | Trackpad (touchpad)       | Held object scaling  |

+# Wanted improvements
+- Support for additional tracking by using HTC Nodes or additional controllers (which either requires USB-dongles or long USB-cables to connect to SteamVR).
+Through Unity's IK system there's potential support for a total of 10 tracked nodes: 4 IK-goals, 4 IK-hints, Head and eye-tracking (although the latter is used for looking at a target so it might be extrapolated from head rotation and eye tracking software [available for some VR headsets. namely HTC Vive Pro]).
+Some of these tracking points might also be tracked using other tracking software, such as Microsoft's Kinect or newer, machine learnt tracking mechanisms.
+As such it might be an idea to implement systems to utilize these tracking mechanisms too, either as alternatives for tracking, or as additional trackers utilizing averages for more precise tracking.
+- Better movement systems in VR, that also makes sense from an animation standpoint.
+- Exporting mechanismis - allowing the platform to be a useful tool for a more general scene of both game-dev and movie specialists.